 Cybersteps was founded in 1997 by Bryan Meadan following numerous cries for help from people attempting to understand what the Internet was all about and where it was headed.
 During the previous millennium, the main goals of Cybersteps were to teach efficient Internet use by understanding the individual’s unique and specific needs.

-Soon after Cybersteps began creating dynamic websites, many of which you can still see if you happen to have a ten year old computer with a caching system that holds pages for ten years.
+Soon after, Cybersteps began creating dynamic websites.
 Our sole intention was to provide a fair-priced and sound option for not-for-profit organizations who are in need of a web presence and were not willing to spend the amounts demanded for commercial projects.
 Non-profits need to focus their sites toward the people who support their cause – that’s what Cybersteps helped them do.

-Today we take on a variety of development projects, with an emphasis on educational based websites.
+Today we take on a variety of development projects, with an emphasis on non-profit websites.
 We believe in the value of community, and we want to help communities around the world utilize the Internet to advance social and educational goals.